Updated: January 21, 2022

-Effective January 14, 2022, approvals for N95 respirators for voluntary use by faculty and staff will be expanded until local infection rates improve and Yale moves to a lower alert level, with consideration for their workplace roles and responsibilities.
+Effective January 14, 2022, approvals for N95 respirators for voluntary use by faculty and staff has been expanded with consideration for their workplace roles and responsibilities.
 Those requesting the voluntary use of an N95 respirator must meet all requirements listed under Voluntary Use of N95 Respirators below.

 Requests for N95 respirators should be made through the COVID Stockroom in SciQuest (instructions).
 These masks require a departmental Chart of Account (COA) to be used.
 If you cannot access the COVID Stockroom in Sciquest, please work with your Lead Administrator or Business Operatations Manager.

-The quality of masks provided by the university, through your residential college, school, or business office, has been evaluated by Environmental Health and Safety.
+The quality of masks available from the university, through your residential college, school, or business office, has been evaluated by Environmental Health and Safety.
 However, many masks ordered through commercial venues vary in quality, even when they are labeled with familiar terms such as “KN95.”
 Recent media posts include guidelines that may help you avoid counterfeit masks and select masks that provide better protection.